 There are no tables here, instead people sip standing around the counters surrounding the Italian-style coffee makers and old-fashioned soda fountains (coffee is served with a small glass of soda water in Chile).
 The high walls are covered completely in mirrors, so that those would would like to can see the leggy waitresses no matter which side of the coffee shop they are facing.

-Considering it’s been over 70 years, the idea definitely stuck!
+Considering it’s been almost 20 years, the idea definitely stuck!
 Each of the Cafe con Piernas chains has a typical outfit that all waitresses wear, from classic black cocktail dresses to short flowered dresses, but always high heels.
 Having been a waitress myself for many years, I couldn’t imagine running around all day in these heels!

 Although Chilean women made a big uproar when these cafes first appeared, furious that these coffee shops used men’s fantasies to sell coffee, they seem to have mellowed significantly, as women were happily drinking coffee every time we went in or just walked by.

 The most surprising aspect of these coffee joints is how much smoking is going on here!
 Chileans seems to love to smoke, and drinking coffee in here felt like taking a trip in a time machine to the innocent times when no one knew smoking is not good for you!

 A local friend revealed that there are indeed much seedier versions of these cafes, where women wear bikinis (or less) instead of dresses and there is some sort of random ‘happy minute’ where they remove their tops for anyone who happens to be there.
 These places tend to have closed doors and blackened windows, unlike the bright and airy cafes on the main drags throughout town.